-We have synthesised high purity bulk single phase $Cd-TiO_2$ nanocomposite powder from Sol-Gel technique.
-The formation of this single phase has been confirmed by X-ray diffraction for the crystallite size is calculated and found to be Scherrer formula applied to the three highest peak such as 27.1°, 36.0°, 54.5° orientation which is the maximum reflection of the rhombohedral structure of Cd-TiO2 nanocomposite.
+We have synthesized high purity bulk single phase Cd-TiO2 nanocomposite powder using Sol-Gel technique.
+The formation of this single phase has confirmed by X-ray diffraction for the crystallite size is calculated and found to be Scherrer formula applied to the three highest peak such as 27.1°, 36.0°, 54.5° orientation which is the maximum reflection of the rhombohedral Cd-TiO2 structure of nanocomposite.
 The particle size of Cd-TiO2 nanocomposite in 35nm.
-The UV-visible absorption spectrum of Cd-TiO2 nanocomposite shows an absorption onset at 350n m (band gap = 3.04eV).
+The UV-visible absorption spectrum of Cd-TiO2 nanocomposite showed an absorption onset at 350n m (band gap = 3.04eV).
 The SEM image shows that the Cd-TiO2 Nanocomposite shape such as spherical shape and then crystalline nature.
-The purity of the synthesized Cd-TiO2 Nanocomposite have been confirmed from the energy-dispersive Xray (EDAX) spectra and then C, O, Ti, Cd, Pt element are present in Cd-TiO2 Nanocomposite.
+The purity of the synthesized Cd-TiO2 Nanocomposite has been confirmed from the energydispersive X- ray (EDAX) spectra and then C, O, Ti, Pt elements are present in Cd-TiO2 Cd, Nanocomposite.

 The weight percentage of Cd is 5.8%, Ti is 51.03%, C is 5.13% and O is 31.75% in Cd-TiO2 Nanocomposite.

-BET image shows that the major pore size distribution of Cd-TiO2 nanocomposites is ranged from 2.24nm.
-The BET surface area of the prepared Cd-TiO2 nanocomposites pore volume was 0.01cm/g.

-The surface area of Cd-TiO2 nanocomposites is calculated to be $8.1 \text{ m}^2\text{g}^{-1}$ built on the BET model.
-The Cd-TiO2 nanocomposite showed that the antibacterial activity when tested against the pathogens only gram negative bacteria such as Pseodomonous.
+BET image shows that the major pore size distribution of Cd-TiO2 nanocomposites ranged from 2.24nm.
+The BET surface area of the prepared Cd- $TiO_2$ nanocomposites pore volume was $0.01cm^3/g$ .
+The surface area of Cd-TiO2 nanocomposites is calculated to be 8.1m g-1 built on the BET model.
+The Cd-TiO2 nanocomposite showed that the antibacterial activity when tested against the pathogens only gram-negative bacteria such as Pseodomonous.
 The zone of minimum inhibition concentration was measured in a range of 20mm in 25μl and 30mm in 100μl.
+From this study it is evident that the synthesized nanocomposite will be a promising material for antibacterial activity also it can be utilized during water treatment process.